Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Casimir wormholes for massless scalar field

 and the first EFE \eqref{eom1} leads to

-Now $b(r)$ and $\Lambda(r)$ are exact solutions, but the redshift function has the unpleasant feature that vanishes for large $r$ in a logarithmic way.
-Thus we need a strategy to confine the whole solution in a well-defined range.
+Now $b(r)$ and $\Lambda(r)$ are exact solutions, but the redshift function has the unpleasant feature that vanishes for large distances in a logarithmic way.
+Therefore, we need a strategy to confine the whole solution in a well-defined range.
 To further proceed, we insert \eqref{b(r)a} and \eqref{Lambda} into the second EFE \eqref{pr(r)}, retrieving

 We have consistency if and only if the following equality

 is satisfied on the boundary $r=\bar{r}$.
 Plugging the value of $C$ into \eqref{pr(r)a}, one finds

 Finally, the third EFE \eqref{pt(r)} reduces to